 - ‘A bravura piece of writing, with a cinematic sweep, sustained drama, and pitch-perfect dialogue.’
 Martin Schifino, The Independent

 - ‘The reader is dragged headlong by Barnett’s athletic translation … a highly addictive comic voice, its peaks of hectic farce underlaid by a delicate, deadpan absurdism.’
-Lorna Scott Fox, TLS
+Lorna Scott Fox, Times Literary Supplement

 - ‘A weird and wonderful thriller … rife with surreal horror and rampant bad taste.’
 Anthony Cummins, The Observer

-- ‘A generational, landmark novel’ Andrew Graham Yooll, BBC Radio 3, Feature: Malvinas Madness
+- ‘A generational, landmark novel’ Andrew Graham Yooll, BBC Radio 3: Malvinas Madness

 - ‘I urge you to find and read a copy of this important novel.’
 Matthew Crockatt, Huffington Post UK